thospfuller/awesome-search-engine-optimization/README.md

 - Post on Facebook (for referral traffic, see also [https://monitorbacklinks.com/blog/seo/facebook-backlinks](https://monitorbacklinks.com/blog/seo/facebook-backlinks) )
 - Showcase the project including the backlink on [Google My Business](https://www.google.com/business/)
 - To be confirmed: Link from a document which was released for Amazon Kindle back to your website.
+- Create a document with a backlink and upload it to Scribd.

 # See Also
 - [28 Social Media Backlinks To Increase Your Rankings In 2020](https://www.matthewwoodward.co.uk/seo/link-building/social-media-backlinks/)